ropensci/sasquatch/README.md

 - Would like to be able to easily send data back and forth between SAS and R
   without the use of intermediate files

-If you require pdf `knitr` engine support and have a local installation of SAS, I would recommend using `SASmarkdown`at this time.

 ## Installation